custom-components/sensor.avanza_stock/README.md

 **monitored_conditions (Optional)** | list | Defines the attributes of the sensor, see below.

 ### Monitored conditions
-The following attributes are tracked by default
+The following attributes are tracked if `monitored_conditions` is not defined.
 * change
 * changePercent
 * name